-It is good practice for professional institutions to have a Code of Conduct which provides minimum standards with which its members and employees must comply as a condition of membership or employment.
+It is good practice for a professional institution to have in place an anti-corruption code of conduct with which its members and employees must comply as a condition of membership or employment.

-Direct and indirect actions: The above obligations apply to any actions taken by you either directly, or through or on behalf of any other person or organisation.
+The above principles apply to any actions taken by you either directly or through or on behalf of any other person or organisation.